 So how do you know if bundle pricing is right for your company?
 The most common reasons for creating a bundle pricing strategy are:

-- To increase cross-sell: You can increase the sales of less popular products by bundling them with more popular products.
+- To increase cross-sell: You can increase the sales of less popular products by bundling them with more popular products, like bundling an AI Writer with your social media scheduling tool.

 - To increase value perception: Bundle pricing means you could capture a segment of the market that has a lower willingness to pay and sell on the value of the overall bundle not the individual products.